 Description

-document Japanese American communities in the aftermath of World War II.
-Images include: family and individual portraits,
+and prints document Japanese American communities in the aftermath of World War II.
+Some of the images in the collection include

 Background